dekuNukem/bob_cassette_rewinder/user_manual.md

 You can then dump the cassette content to a file, or restore from a file to the cassette.

-Top tip: You can change the cassette type by restoring a corresponding EEPROM dump to it!
+Top tip: You can change the cassette type by restoring a corresponding EEPROM dump!
 For example, if you restore a Rock'n'Roll dump to a Pop cassette, it will become a R'n'R cassette and you can refill it and use it as such!

 [Here are some sample dumps that you can use](https://github.com/dekuNukem/bob_cassette_rewinder/raw/master/bin_dump/sample_bins.zip)